 Dogs with specific aptitudes for careers in search and rescue or arson, bomb, and drug detection.
 Learn more.

 35-acre campus featuring a park-like setting, three kennels, nine student rooms, a full-service cafeteria, a gift shop, and an administrative facility in Palmetto, Florida

 Freedom Walk features nearly a mile and a half of paved walkways and an obstacle course for guide dog training

-The school also operates training facilities in Sarasota, Florida, and Bradenton, Florida
+The school also operates training facilities in Sarasota, Bradenton, and St. Petersburg, Florida

 Number of employees: 100+

-Cost to raise and train a guide dog from conception through working life: $60,000
+Cost to raise and train a guide dog from conception through working life: Tens of thousands of dollars

 Cost of services, equipment, instruction, lodging and meals to an individual recipient of a guide dog: $0

 DOGS, DOGS, DOGS